“Because a ten-year-olds will to freedom is a greater threat to monarchy then weapons are.”

 About The Author:

-So I’m going to try really hard to review this book without giving away any spoilers because I felt like one of the best parts of reading the book was the twists and turns.
+So I’m going to try really hard to review The City of Saints: The Hood Series without giving away any spoilers because I felt like one of the best parts of reading the book was the twists and turns.

 To begin with I thought this was a really great book overall.
 The writing was good, the plot was unique and fascinating and the characters were inspiring and relatable.
 I have been a really big fan of dystopic books since I was in high school and one of the themes we had to write on was dystopia.
 I think that was one of the reasons I really enjoyed the book.